Meta Tops One Day Volume of $3.34 Million (MTA)

 Buying and Selling Meta

-It is usually not currently possible to buy alternative cryptocurrencies such as Meta directly using U.S. dollars.
-Investors seeking to trade Meta should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Meta using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Meta directly using US dollars.
+Investors seeking to acquire Meta should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Meta using one of the aforementioned exchanges.

 Receive News & Updates for Meta Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Meta and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.